vinceskahan/v5wiki/dashboards.md

 This is an outline of strategies for getting data from hardware into reports or reporting services using weeWX.

+When choosing/designing a configuration, consider:

+* the components - how many sensors/computers are you willing to maintain?
+* the data flows - where are the points of failure?
+* the desired frequency of updates to the display - do you need real-time or is every 5 minutes fast enough?
+* the frequency at which the sensors emit data - does the hardware emit data as fast as you want to see it?

 Let's start by looking at the data flow from weather station to the display:

 ## Scenario 1: Standalone